topsoftrees/Homelabs/project 8.4 - NSM Setup - Snort.md

 # Snort

+I'll be using an IDS in promiscuous mode to monitor internal and external network to understand logs and detect attacks.

 1. sudo apt -y install snort
 2. Select an interface - mine will be enp1s0 - ifconfig the server to find the interface
 3. Enter the local network you would like to monitor - 192.168.0.0/16